Menu

 Events & Proceedings

-• Organizers create events with metadata, schedules, and committees.
+• Organizers create events with metadata, committees, and public-page sections.

 Public Event Pages

-• Event overview, dates, venue, and key sections.
+• Event overview, dates, venue, and organizer-defined sections.

-• Abstract submission link and public schedule (oral only).
+• Abstract submission link and public schedule where enabled.

 Organizer Controls

-• Invite organizers, manage committees, and update public sections.
+• Invite organizers, select the front-page template, and update public sections.

 Abstracts & Schedule